What is hygge?

 Minimalism looks very different for everyone.
 Some do it to be frugal, some to curate their possession to be top quality, some to be environmentally sustainable, some to rid their life of consumerism, and some to challenge themselves to have less and less.
 But Hygge seems to be a similar experience for all who embrace it.
 Where hygge and minimalism cross paths most often is when they focus more on the heart of living rather than the hustle of living.

 In both minimalism and hygge possessions are kept because they are valued: they tell a story, they are useful or beautiful.
 With hygge though, the emphasis is more on keeping things that are meaningful while creating a hospitable and welcoming environment.
 This might look a lot different from minimalism, which focuses on items that are kept because they are of use or beautiful.
-But minimalism encourages having less, specifically less of the stuff that we don’t need.
+Minimalism encourages having less, specifically less of the stuff that we don’t need.
 The minimalist might not keep the shelves of books if they can go to the library for books.
 The minimalist might not keep the momentos from vacations if they can turn them into a photo book.
 With hygge, there is a reverence for momentos and items that bring to mind wonderful memories and nostalgia.
 All in all, there is less room for ‘frivolity’ in minimalism but hygge has a core of the simple frivolousness.

 Making a home